sjdv1982/seamless/silk.md

 In Silk, error logs are observable, both for appends and for clear events.
 (error log can be cleared by API)
 Default: True

-### infer_item (1)
-What happens if a new item is assigned:
-"uniform": all items have the same schema.
-For the first item, an empty schema is created when it is first accessed via Silk.
-"pluriform": all items have their own schema.
-For each item, an empty schema is created when it is first accessed via Silk.
-"none": If a new item is accessed via Silk, the returned Silk object will be schema-less (and policy-less)
-Default: uniform

-## infer_shape (1)
-Whenever a Numpy array is assigned to an array, its shape parameters are imprinted on the array schema.
-This turns the array schema into a fixed-shape schema.
-The imprinting is done *after* the array is validated against the existing schema: so if the array was already fixed-shape, re-imprinting is likely to fail.
-For objects, this has no meaning by itself, but still can be provided to govern the behavior of properties
-Default: False

-## re_infer_shape (1)
-Same as above, but existing shape-constraint schema parameters are first removed.
-This is useful if e.g. OpenCL/CUDA code needs to be regenerated whenever the array shape changes.
-Shape validators are not removed, so constraints on the shape can be encoded there.
-Default: False

 ### infer_contents
 New properties/items can be auto-created via Silk access